LiorKogan/V1/README.md

 -	A _relationship_ (_binary relationship_) represents information about an _association_ or _interaction_ between a pair of entities, or between an entity and itself.
 Each relationship is either _directional_ (_unidirectional_, _asymmetric_) (e.g., an _owns_ relationship between a _Person_ entity and a _Horse_ entity, an _offspring_ relationship between two _Person_ entities) or bidirectional (_non-directional_, _symmetric_, _reciprocal_) (e.g., a _friend of_ relationship between two _Person_ entities).

--	An _action_ represents information about an _action of_ an entity (e.g., _erupts_ for a _Volcano_ entity) or an _action on_ an entity (e.g., _accused_ for a _Person_ entity), where no other known or relevant entities are concerned.
-An action may also represent a state of an entity (e.g., _sleeps_ action for a _Person_ entity) or a state change (e.g., _falls asleep_ for a _Person_ entity).
-Like relationships, actions are either directional or bidirectional.

-- Each entity, relationship, and action is associated with a set of _features_ (_characteristics_).
-Each feature is defined by an immutable name (e.g., _birthdate_ for a _Person_ entity, _timeframe_ for an _owns_ association, _timeframe_ for a _sleeps_ action) and a value (e.g., _weight_= 450).
-For any given entity, relationship, or action, feature names are pairwise distinct.
+- Each entity and relationship is associated with a set of _features_ (_characteristics_).
+Each feature is defined by an immutable name (e.g., _birthdate_ for a _Person_ entity, _timeframe_ for an _owns_ association) and a value (e.g., _weight_= 450).
+For any given entity or relationship, feature names are pairwise distinct.

-- Each entity, relationship, and action has a single, immutable _type_ (e.g., _Person_, _owns_, _erupts_).
+- Each entity and relationship has a single, immutable _type_ (e.g., _Person_, _owns_, _erupts_).

   Types may be assigned according to different universals (i.e., shared qualities), such as _person_ entities, _red_ entities, or _owner_ entities.
-In general, entities of the same type are assumed to be _semantically homogeneous; this assumption applies equally to entities, relationships, and actions.
+In general, entities of the same type are assumed to be _semantically homogeneous; this assumption applies equally to entities and relationships.
   In the context of property graphs, _semantic homogeneity_ entails the following regularities, which describe typical patterns rather than strict constraints:

-  - _Repetition of existence_: each entity type, relationship type, and action type classifies multiple instances.
-That is, a type represents a set of entities, relationships, or actions rather than a single instance.
+  - _Repetition of existence_: each entity type and relationship type classifies multiple instances.
+That is, a type represents a set of entities or relationships rather than a single instance.
-  - _Repetition of features_: entities of the same entity type are associated with features of the same names; the same holds for relationships and actions.
+  - _Repetition of features_: entities of the same entity type are associated with features of the same names; the same holds for relationships.
-  - _Repetition of feature domains_: for a given feature name, the type of its value is consistent across instances of the same entity, relationship, or action type (e.g., if _weight_ is an integer for one _Person_, it is an integer for all _Person_ entities).
+  - _Repetition of feature domains_: for a given feature name, the type of its value is consistent across instances of the same entity or relationship type (e.g., if _weight_ is an integer for one _Person_, it is an integer for all _Person_ entities).
-  - _Repetition of actions_: entities of the same entity type participate in actions of the same action types.
   - _Repetition of relationships_:
     - for directional relationships, pairs of entities of the same ordered pair of entity types are connected by relationships of the same relationship types.
     - for bidirectional relationships, pairs of entities of the same unordered pair of entity types are connected by relationships of the same relationship types.

-The property graph data model can thus represent _heterogeneous graphs_, that is, graphs that may contain multiple types of entities (_multi-modal graphs_), multiple types of relationships (_multi-relational graphs_), and multiple types of actions.
-In addition, entities, relationships, and actions may each be associated with multiple features (_multifeatured graphs_).
+The property graph data model can thus represent _heterogeneous graphs_, that is, graphs that may contain multiple types of entities (_multi-modal graphs_) and multiple types of relationships (_multi-relational graphs_).
+In addition, entities and relationships may each be associated with multiple features (_multifeatured graphs_).

-The property graph data model is a _metamodel_, as it does not specify types of entities, relationships, or actions, nor does it define particular sets of features.
+The property graph data model is a _metamodel_, as it does not specify types of entities or relationships, nor does it define particular sets of features.
 It is therefore _domain-agnostic_.
 Instead, domain-specific concepts may be specified and enforced by means of a _property graph schema_ (see next section), which in turn constrains the structure and interpretation of concrete property graph instances.

 The _property graph data model_ comprises the following **structure**: